k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 # Big Logical Units

-Fabric enables storing big LUIs without limitations on size by splitting data into chunks.
+Fabric enables storing big LUIs without size limitations by splitting data into chunks.
 The SQLite file's chunks are written into the System DB **entity_chunks** table in parallel.

 When the System DB is Cassandra, the [Cassandra Loader](/articles/28_cassandra_loader/01_cassandra_loader_overview.md) is used.
 The Loader configuration for the parallel save can be done using the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) by adding a section named **[LU type]_ cassandra_entity_storage** per each LU.
 The parameters under this section are the same as the Cassandra Loader definition parameters (for example, Loader execution mode).